 Masters Research Project

 For my Masters Research Project at the UofT BMC program, I collaborated with Chelsea Canlas and Patricia Nguyen to design and develop a desktop web application on lower limb anatomy for undergraduate kinesiology students.
-The application is currently in development and will be used by Dr. Judi Laprade in a UofT kinesiology anatomy course in 2020.
+The application is currently in use as part of a UofT kinesiology anatomy course taught by Dr. Judi Laprade.

 This application received an Award of Excellence in the Student Interactive Media category from the Association of Medical Illustrators in their 2019 salon.

 Shelley Wall AOCAD, MScBMC, PhD

 Check out more process work on our tumblr blog.

 Kinundrum, a combination of the words “kinesiology” and “conundrum”, guides students through lower limb biomechanics case studies at increasing levels of difficulty.
 The case studies present animated injury scenarios, after which students solve interactive problems accompanied by 3D models, animations, and illustrations of the

 To engage undergraduate kinesiology students in active learning of lower limb anatomy